 - Start slowly, make small changes and reward yourself for the accomplishments you make—large or small!

-- Try some of our delicious recipes—they’re sure to give your taste buds a new experience and they meet our strict nutrition guidelines.
+- Try some of our delicious recipes—they’re sure to give your taste buds a new experience.

 *Gorin, A., A. S. Phelan, R. Wing, et al. “Promoting Long-term Weight Control: Does Dieting Consistency Matter?”
 Journal of Obesity and Related Metabolic Disorders (2004); 28(2): 278-81.